A family of symmetric functions associated with Stirling permutations: The case of standard permutations of

-\begin{lemma} The multiplication $F(y)\overline{F}(y)$ is the exponential generating function for $(\W_S,\overline{\W_S})$-composite words $w$ weighted by $(-1)^{m_f}\xx^{m(w)}$ where $m_f$ is the number of letters in the forbidden word. \end{lemma} \begin{proof} This follows from the combinatorial interpretation of multiplication of exponential generating functions in \cite{Stanley1989}. \end{proof}
+\begin{lemma} The multiplication $F(y)\overline{F}(y)$ is the exponential generating function for $(\W_S,\overline{\W_S})$-composite permutations $w$ weighted by $(-1)^{m_f}\xx^{m(w)}$ where $m_f$ is the number of letters in the forbidden permutation. \end{lemma} \begin{proof} This follows from the combinatorial interpretation of multiplication of exponential generating functions in \cite[Proposition 5.1.1]{Stanley1999}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{theorem:gessel}] Using Lemma \ref{lemma:compositewords} we only need to show that the weighted exponential generating function for $(\W_S,\overline{\W_S})$-composite words is equal to $1$.
-We define a sign-reversing involution $\iota$ on the set of $(\W_S,\overline{\W_S})$-composite words where the only fixed point is the empty word (whose factorization is unique).
-Let $w$ be a nonempty $(\W_S,\overline{\W_S})$-composite word, by the comments above we know that the underlying permutation of $w$ can be associated with two different factorizations $w$ and $w^{\prime}$.
+\begin{proof}[Proof of Theorem \ref{theorem:gessel}] Using Lemma \ref{lemma:compositewords} we only need to show that the weighted exponential generating function for $(\W_S,\overline{\W_S})$-composite permutations is equal to $1$.
+We define a sign-reversing involution $\iota$ on the set of $(\W_S,\overline{\W_S})$-composite permutations where the only fixed point is the empty permutation (whose factorization is unique).
+Let $w$ be a nonempty $(\W_S,\overline{\W_S})$-composite permutation, by the comments above we know that the underlying permutation of $w$ can be associated with two different factorizations $w$ and $w^{\prime}$.
 We then define $\iota(w)=w^{\prime}$ if $w\neq \emptyset$ and $\iota(\emptyset)=\emptyset$.
-This process is an involution that reverses the weight as defined in Lemma \ref{lemma:compositewords} since $w$ and $w^{\prime}$ differ by one in the number of letters in the forbidden word. \end{proof}
+This process is an involution that reverses the sign as defined in Lemma \ref{lemma:compositewords} since $w$ and $w^{\prime}$ differ by one in the number of letters in the forbidden permutation. \end{proof}